 Keep in mind that having a good product is not enough.
 You need the means to present it to the world and to convince people that this product will bring value to their everyday lives.
 How is one supposed to do this?
 By investing time, money, thought and creativity.
 How is one supposed to make the right investments?
 By carefully and strategically planning every move.
 By developing a business model well suited to a startup, that underlines the main characteristics and objectives of the venture, the main risk areas and the main efforts that have to go into working it all out.

-Curious of what strategically planning a business looks like?
+Curious of what strategically planning a business look like?
 Read on to find out what a comprehensive and efficient business model entails.

 The lean canvas is a startup’s best friend